Bite into L.A.'s best candy stores

-Inspired by the Scandanavian candy-centric culture, Sockerbit is the place to go when looking for sweets that attract the mouth and eyes.
-The shop's name, which translates to "sugar cube," is the namesake for one of their headliners, a white cubed marshmallow.
-From imported (mostly Swedish) to domestic candies, choices vary from banana chips covered in Swedish chocolate to sour gummies with a creamy peach interior.
-If you're of the rare black licorice-loving types, try the coconut-covered or rasberry-filled variety, all sold by the pound.
+Inspired by Scandanavia's candy-crazy culture, Sockerbit is the place to go when looking for sweets that attract the mouth and eyes.
+The shop's name, which translates to "sugar cube," is the namesake for one of their headliners: a white cubed marshmallow.
+From imported—mostly Swedish—candies to domestic, choices vary and include banana chips covered in Swedish chocolate, and sour gummies with a creamy peach interior.
+If you're of the rare black-licorice-loving types, try the coconut-covered or rasberry-filled variety, all sold by the pound.

-Part old-fashioned candy shop infused with some new age treats, this confectionery mecca located in the Glendale Galleria has everything for every craving, and two locations: Glendale and Sherman Oaks.
-In the Glendale flagship, you'll find the shop split into different sections, there is a gummy and hard candy room dedicated to those with a persistent jaw, a chocolate room and an international cove featuring imported candy.
+Part old-fashioned candy shop, part new-age treats, this confectionary mecca has everything for every craving, and two locations: Glendale and Sherman Oaks.
+In the Glendale flagship, you'll find the shop split into different sections: There's a gummy and hard candy room dedicated to those with a persistent jaw, a chocolate room, and an international cove featuring imported candy.
 When you're done browsing the other candy-centric areas, check out the soda fountain and relax with a shake or hand-mixed soda made to order.

-Get lost in aisles stocked with more than 550 varieties of craft beer and vintage soda—including Coca-Cola that’s truly made in Mexico (not just bottled there) with cane sugar (not high-fructose corn syrup)—from old-fashioned cream sodas to ginger beer made with real ginger oil, and even newer lines, such as Virgil's, the micro-brew of root beers.
-Just browsing the bins of hard-to-find retro candy evokes delicious childhood memories (sans stomach aches and sticky fingers).
+Get lost in aisles stocked with more than 550 varieties of craft beer and vintage soda, including Coca-Cola that’s truly made in Mexico (not just bottled there) with cane sugar (not high-fructose corn syrup).
+Expect old-fashioned cream sodas, ginger beer made with real ginger oil, and even newer lines, such as Virgil's, the micro-brew of root beers.
+Just browsing the bins of hard-to-find retro candy evokes delicious childhood memories, sans stomach aches and sticky fingers.
 Choose from hard-to-find vintage candy bars such as the Abba-Zaba, Chunky, Rocky Road and Hershey’s bars in nostalgic packaging.

 Looking to buy in bulk?
 This gigantic candy store began as a simple cart in the 1930s, and is now one of the largest (and cheapest) spots to satisfy your sweet tooth in L.A.
 The wholesale prices here are outrageous—you can stock up here for Halloween, birthday piñata stuffing, presents, party favors or just a cheap sweet treat.
 Jack's has everything, and displays it all in giant quantities, so you'll be shopping among flats and flats of candy.
 You can shop by era, size or color, and will be hard-pressed to think of a candy Jack's doesn't stock.

-Not only does this all-inclusive shop offer candy but also a selection of wine, nut mixes and dried fruit are available for those with a more savory palate.
-Their chocolate coated pretzels covered with different colored sprinkles can be perfect for a sweet and salty craving, while a trip to the freezer provides ice cream treats.
+Not only does this all-inclusive shop offer candy, but it also stocks a selection of wine, nut mixes and dried fruit, available for those with a more savory palate.
+Their chocolate-coated pretzels dotted with different colored sprinkles can be perfect for a sweet and salty craving, while a trip to the freezer provides ice cream treats.
 Gift baskets, or shalach manos, a traditional gift most often given during the Jewish holiday Purim, are also offered at this Kosher candy store—as are a range of sugar-free options.

 Prepare to be launched back in time at Rocket Fizz.
-The selection of retro candy (think every flavor of Pop Rocks imaginable and saltwater taffy) and gag gifts (whoopie cushion, anyone?) brings up long lost memories of your childhood.
-But their specialty is of the more fizzy kind.
-With over a thousand bottled soda pops, there is something for those who prefer the classic cola or something a bit more daring, such as a ranch dressing flavor.
-The colorful space is covered in candy, organized by theme (international imported candy, gummies, and chocolates—just to name a few).
-For those with killer sweet tooths, this is a must-stop shop, and you could even host your birthday party at the candy store.
+The selection of retro candy—think: every flavor of Pop Rocks imaginable, and saltwater taffy—and gag gifts (whoopie cushion, anyone?) brings up long-lost memories from your childhood.
+But their specialty is of the more fizzy kind: With more than a thousand bottled soda pops, there's something for those who prefer the classic cola, or something a bit more daring—such as a ranch dressing flavor.
+The colorful space is covered in candy, organized by theme (international imported candy, gummies, and chocolates, just to name a few).
+For those with killer sweet tooths, this is a must-stop shop—and you can even host your birthday party at the candy store.

-Dylan Lauren's super candy store in New York (it's now expanded to East Hampton, Houston and soon-to-launch Miami) has landed on the West Coast at the Original Farmers Market.
-Kids, tourists and sugar fiends alike can stock up on all things sweet and colored at L.A.'s new candy mecca.
-Browse the shelves stocked full of nostalgic and holiday-themes candies along with fill-your-own-bag bins of chocolates, gummies, crèmes and hard candies.
+Dylan Lauren's super candy store in New York landed on the West Coast at the Original Farmers Market.
+Now kids, tourists and sugar fiends can all stock up on all things sweet and colored at this Mid-City candy mecca.
+Browse the shelves stocked full of nostalgic and holiday-themed candies, along with fill-your-own-bag bins of chocolates, gummies, crèmes and hard candies.
 Should you get sick of candy (like that could ever happen), this shop also slings ice cream by the cup or the cone.